nhsconnect/FHIR-CDS/pages/explore/api_return_guidance_response.md

 </table>

 #### Status of data-requested ####
 This means that the CDSS has sufficient information to render a result, but additional information will provide a better result.
+There are additional `Questionnaire` resources in the `GuidanceResponse` which SHOULD be answered.
 The `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource.
 If the CDSS is recommending an interim or initial recommendation relating to a referral to another service, the `RequestGroup` will reference a `ReferralRequest` in draft status.
 Care advice may additionally be given alongside this interim referral recommendation.
 If the CDSS is additionally recommending care advice (not self-care), the `ReferralRequest` will also reference a `CarePlan` in draft status.